open-amt-cloud-toolkit/docs/docs/Tutorials/modifyUserAuth.md

 --8<-- "References/abbreviations.md"

-As part of the Open AMT Cloud Toolkit reference implementation, there is a Kong API Gateway service that issues a JSON Web Token (JWT) for user authentication.
+As part of the Open AMT Cloud Toolkit reference implementation, MPS and the Kong service issue and authenticate a JSON Web Token (JWT) for user authentication.
 The default configuration offers authentication functionality, but it does not support many common configuration options, such as user groups.
 In a production environment, alternative authentication is available in 0Auth 2*, Lightweight Directory Access Protocol (LDAP), Kerberos*, etc.

 !!!
 Warning
     In the current release, if you choose to modify the toolkit's default authentication, no keyboard, video and mouse (KVM) or serial over LAN (SOL) support will be available.